lmondada/dphil-thesis/content/04_matching/05_prefixincl.md

 there is an inclusion relation between two dual trees of spanning tree reductions if and only if the same relation holds between their contracted versions.

-Using Proposition 4.2, there are at most 2 open values for each linear path in the graph, and thus at most $2 \cdot w$ open values in a dual contracted spanning tree of a graph of width $w$.
+Using {{% refproposition "prop-widthbound" %}}, there are at most 2 open values for each linear path in the graph, and thus at most $2 \cdot w$ open values in a dual contracted spanning tree of a graph of width $w$.
 For each contracted dual tree, we can thus define a _contracted string tuple_ $(s_1, \dots, s_{2w}) \in (O^\ast)^{2w}$ given by the values of the $contract$ map evaluated in the (up to) $2w$ open values[^noprobtotalorder].